 Anatomical Directional Terms

 Anatomical directional terms are used to point out definite anatomical structures based on someone’s perspective.
-It is better to have a specific pair of terms to allow you to easily find an organ with respect to the location or position of another.
+These terms allow you to easily find an organ with respect to the location or position of another.
 It is a language commonly used to navigate yourself through anatomy and body structures easily.

-- The proximal and distal areas are equivalent to areas nearer or further.
+- Proximal and distal means nearer or further.
 It is usually used when describing the position of the structures, such as the arms and feet with respect to the trunk—proximal means closer to the body and distal means further from the body.

 - The superior and inferior are terms used to describe the position of the structure, whether it is above or below, when moving through the axis of the body in an anatomical position.
-In a human body, superior structures are near the cranial area, and inferior structures and the ones nearer towards the feet.
+In a human body, superior structures are near the cranial area, and inferior structures are the ones nearer to the feet.